ActualityAI/Financial-Analysis-chatbot-with-Chat-GPT-RAG-LlamaIndex-and-Langchain/README.md

 Instead it uses Retrieval Augmented Generation (RAG) and LlamaIndex to not only create a separate embeddings dataset for each PDF but it uses QueryEngineTool and SubQuestionQueryEngine to break down a complex query (like compare and contrast) into multiple sub questions and sends them to their specific targetted dataset.

-All responses are then gathered and sent to response synthesiser to produce the final response to your question.
+All responses are then gathered and sent to a response synthesiser to produce the final response to your question.

 # Instructions